Indigenous Flora and Fauna of Alaska

 Achilliea Borealis

 This plant is considered an herb and quite hearty.
-Northern yarrow can grow up to approximately 3 feet tall (1 meter).
-This flora is characterized by their soft fern like leaves and display white cluster flowers during the summer bloom season.
-Sometimes the blooms have hues of pink and magenta.
-Yarrow can also be characterized by it’s floral yet herbal smell somewhat similar to chamomile.
+Northern yarrow can grow to approximately 3 feet tall (1 meter).
+This flora can be recognized by its soft fern-like leaves and white cluster flowers during the summer bloom season.
+Sometimes, the blooms have hues of pink and magenta.
+Yarrow can also be known for its floral yet herbal smell, somewhat similar to chamomile.

-You are likely to find northern yarrow along trails, at the edge of forests, in meadows, and most regions of Alaska.
-Yarrow helps to reduce erosion and improve soil health in addition to it’s medicinal qualities.
+You will likely find northern yarrow along trails, at the edge of forests, in meadows, and most regions of Alaska.
+Yarrow helps to reduce erosion and improve soil health and has medicinal qualities.
 Tribes native to the area used this plant in various applications for medical care.
 Yarrow is quite common and flowers predominantly from mid-summer to early fall.

 Abundant Alaska

-As we learn more about Alaska and the beauty that inhabits this space we have the chance to offer respect to the area, the animals, and all those who have stewarded this land.
+As we learn more about Alaska and the beauty that inhabits this space, we have the chance to show respect to the area, the animals, and all those who have stewarded this land.
 Much of our knowledge and connection to this area is from thousands of years of resiliency of native peoples, animals, and plants through many changes.
 Take the time to connect and experience the beauty this area has to offer.
-And, take notice of the importance of balance between these thriving eco-systems and the species that live within them.
+And take notice of the importance of balance between these thriving ecosystems and the species that live within them.